|Unit||Ths. # 3-mo MA, NSA|

-The Central Reserve Bank of Peru (BCRP) reports monthly employment data.
-The data set includes number of employed and unemployed persons, average monthly income, and rates.
-Figures are based 1997 = 100 and are not seasonally adjusted (NSA).
+The Central Reserve Bank of Peru (BCRP) reports monthly employment data for Lima, the national capital: Count of employed and unemployed persons, average monthly income, and rates.

 Estimates are made according to international standards of the International Labor Organization (ILO).
 An employed person is 14 years or older who worked at least 15 hours of paid in the week prior to the survey.
 Employed persons also include self-employed workers, those on temporary leave from work (vacation, illness, injury, strike), and members of the armed forces or clergy.
 An unemployed person is 14 years or older who did not work in the week prior to the survey, but were seeking work for pay.